Improve

 In 2010, Science Magazine published the findings of Harvard researchers Killingsworth & Gilbert who found that our minds wander some 47% of the time.
 This has been correlated with being unhappy.

-Solution – Mental Training
+Solution – Skills Training

 The skill of paying attention can be honed using mindfulness training.